flmngr/flmngr-server-node-express-example-ts/README.md

 `nginx.conf` file shows a sample of how to route external requests to the internal app with Flmngr handler when using NGinx.

-**Hint:** you can fork the sample if starting a new Nest project where need the Flmngr file manager to be included.
+**Hint:** you can fork the sample if starting a new Express project where need the Flmngr file manager to be included.

 ## About Flmngr